What are Trump’s final rally speeches like? Lower energy, less focused and running late

 "When do we beat Mexico at the border?
 They’re laughing at us, at our stupidity,” he said in 2015.
 “And now they are beating us economically.
 They are not our friend, believe me.
 But they’re killing us economically.
 The U.S. has become a dumping ground for everybody else’s problems.”

-Now in the final days of campaign number three, Trump often abruptly jumps from remarks on a teleprompter to nonsensical tangents back to his prepared speech.
+Now in the final days of campaign No. 3, Trump often abruptly jumps from remarks on a teleprompter to nonsensical tangents back to his prepared speech.

 In a marathon three-hour interview with podcaster Joe Rogan, Trump touted the oratorical method as a quote “weave” that’s not for everyone.